 How is the course delivered?

 The CPD will be delivered online over 8 weeks with one 2-hour session on Monday of each week.
 There will also be 9 hours of asynchronous material.
 In order to be awarded the Certificate of Completion in Applied Behavioural Science participants will need to attend and actively participate.
-Please note there will be no class on on the week of October 31st.

 Applied Behavioural Science